 COVID-19 death in Kanawha County

 KANAWHA COUNTY, W.Va.
-(WSAZ) - An 84-year-old man has died in connection to the coronavirus.
+(WSAZ) - A man has died in connection to the coronavirus in Kanawha County.

-According to the Kanawha-Charleston Health Department, this brings the total number of deaths to 108.
+According to the Kanawha-Charleston Health Department, the man who died was 79 years old.
+This brings the total number of deaths to 109.

-17 individuals have recovered.
-2,899 people have recovered since the beginning of the pandemic.
+66 more people have recovered.
+There have been 2,965 recoveries since the beginning of the pandemic.

 Copyright 2020 WSAZ.
 All rights reserved.